CAFAudit/audit-service/production-swarm/README.md

 # Production Docker Swarm Deployment

 The Production Docker Stack Deployment supports the deployment of the CAF Audit Web Service on Docker Swarm.
-This folder contains the `docker-stack.yml` file and environment file for Elasticsearch.
+This folder contains the `docker-stack.yml` file and an `environment.sh` file.

 ## Service Configuration

 ### Docker Stack
 The `docker-stack.yml` file describes the Docker deployment information required for the CAF Audit Web Service.
 The file uses property substitution to retrieve values from Environment variables.
 A number of these Environment variables are **required** for the CAF Audit Web Service deployment.
-These Environment variables are configurable in the Elasticsearch environment file.
+These Environment variables are configurable in the `environment.sh` file.

 ### Docker Environment
-The `elasticsearch.env` file supports configurable property settings necessary for service deployment.
+The `environment.sh` file supports configurable property settings necessary for service deployment.
+	#!/usr/bin/env bash

+	###
+	# CAF Audit Service
+	###
+	export CAF_AUDIT_SERVICE_PORT=25080

+	###
+	# Elasticsearch
+	###
-* `CAF_ELASTIC_HOST_AND_PORT` : A comma separated list of Elasticsearch HOST:PORT value pairs
+	## A comma separated list of Elasticsearch HOST:PORT value pairs.
+	export CAF_ELASTIC_HOST_AND_PORT=192.168.56.10:9300
-* `CAF_ELASTIC_CLUSTER_NAME` : The name of the Elasticsearch cluster
+	## The name of the Elasticsearch cluster.
+	export CAF_ELASTIC_CLUSTER_NAME=elasticsearch-cluster
-* `CAF_ELASTIC_NUMBER_OF_SHARDS` : The number of primary shards that an Elasticsearch index should have
+	## The number of primary shards that an Elasticsearch index should have.
+	export CAF_ELASTIC_NUMBER_OF_SHARDS=5
-* `CAF_ELASTIC_NUMBER_OF_REPLICAS` : The number of replica shards (copies) that each primary shard should have
+	## The number of replica shards (copies) that each primary shard should have.

-### Additional Docker Configuration
+	export CAF_ELASTIC_NUMBER_OF_REPLICAS=1

-The `docker-stack.yml` file specifies default values for a number of additional settings which you may choose to modify directly for your custom deployment.
-These include:
+The `environment.sh` file specifies default values for the environment variables, however these values may require updating depending on the deployment environment.

 #### Deploy